 CLI configurations can be created in your FortiNAC software to modify ACLs based on host state.
-These CLI configurations are applied via model configuration for the device that contains the ACLs.
+These CLI configurations are applied via the Model Configuration window for the device that contains the ACLs.
 See Apply a host based configuration via the model configuration.
 This section provides an overview of the basic setup required within FortiNAC along with some sample ACLs and CLI configurations.

 - Devices to which these IP address based CLI configurations are applied must be Layer 3 devices, such as a router or a Layer 3 switch.

 - VLAN Switching and MAC Filtering must be disabled for the device.
-To disable these options locate the device in the Inventory.
+To disable these options locate the device in the Topology View.
 Right-click and select Properties.

 - Switches connected to Layer 3 devices should not be modeled in FortiNAC.